 Matt became a regular visitor to the UK bringing with him other talented martial artists too, John Frankl to name but one.
 John showed me a couple of half guard things that revolutionised my half guard game that I still do to this day.

-I also remember him arm dragging before it was a part of everyone’s arsenal.
+I also remember John arm dragging me to death before it was a part of everyone’s arsenal.

 I then achieved some novelty value.
-I had 2 students promoted above me.
-I was the coach and a blue belt at the time when I had my future wife Helen and Pete Guest promoted to purple belt.
-I had people all over saying what a brilliant coach I was because I had taught some students to be higher grades than me.
+I had 3 students promoted above me.
+I was the coach and a blue belt at the time when I had Helen, Pete and Varqa promoted to purple belt.
+I had people all over saying what a brilliant coach I was because I had taught some students to be a higher grade than me.
 The novelty value is I had never met these guys that knew I was such a good coach!!

 One of my proudest days came after training one Saturday when Steve Muckle (who had travelled from Northumberland every weekend for 3 years to train, compete and attend seminars) told me he was officially going to open his own club and wanted to use the Combat Base name.
 Wow, I was kind of taken aback but very flattered too that he wanted to use our name.
 I agreed of course so he let me out of his side control, at one point I had my emails routed there Darren@understevemucklessidecontrol.co.uk.